JustM3Sunny/build/README.md

    **Alternative Deployment with gh-pages branch (if needed):**

-   If you prefer to deploy from a separate `gh-pages` branch:
+   If you prefer to deploy from a separate `gh-pages` branch (useful for projects with build steps):

    1.  **Install `gh-pages`:** `npm install gh-pages --save-dev` (You'll need Node.js and npm installed)
    2.  **Add a deploy script to `package.json`:**